adrianulbona/adrianulbona.github.io/_posts/2019-11-27-first-code.md

 title: First Lines of Code
 ---

 A few days ago I was thinking about how I ended up being a Software Engineer.
-I think it started with me asking my parents to visit on Sundays an aunt was doing accounting and had a computer (probably around '97-'98) ... probably the rationale behind was to play games.
+I think it started with me asking my parents to visit on Sundays an aunt that was doing accounting and had a computer (around '97-'98) ... probably I was looking to play games.

 Soon after, I remember that one friend told me that there is place (club) in the nearby town where they have computers and you can play games.
-I was the "Children's Club/Palace" (a quite neat leftover from the communist times for after-school activities).
+I was the _Children's Club/Palace_ (a quite neat leftover from the communist times for after-school activities).
 Told my dad about this and next autumn I got enrolled, I had no clue it was actually a programming class, I was just thinking about the games.
 It must have been '99 (3rd year of the primary).

 But there was a trick ... from the 2 hours of class, the first part learning how to code and only afterwards games.
 I remember that we started with [BASIC](https://en.wikipedia.org/wiki/BASIC) and after a while we switched to [PASCAL](https://en.wikipedia.org/wiki/Pascal_(programming_language)).
 One of the oldest files I could find is from 2000 and it's it looks like this: